 Let us consider the example of an ideal simple pendulum (friction-less).
 We can see that the mechanical energy of this system is a combination of its kinetic energy and gravitational potential energy.
 As the pendulum swings back and forth, a constant exchange between the kinetic energy and potential energy takes place.
 When the bob attains its maximum height, the potential energy of the system is the highest, whereas the kinetic energy is zero.
 At the mean position, the kinetic energy is the highest, and the potential energy is zero.
 Between these two extreme points, we see that the system possesses both kinetic and potential energy, the sum of which is constant.
 These observations tell us a lot about the conservation of mechanical energy.
 But how can we prove it for every other system?
 In the next section, we shall learn more about the conservation of mechanical energy using a suitable example.

 According to the principle of conservation of mechanical energy,

 The total mechanical energy of a system is conserved i.e., the energy can neither be created nor be destroyed; it can only be internally converted from one form to another if the forces doing work on the system are conservative in nature.

-In order to understand this statement more clearly, let us consider an example of a one-dimensional motion of a system.
-Here a body, under the action of a conservative force F, gets displaced by Δx, then from the work-energy theorem we can say that the net work done by all the forces acting on a system is equal to the change in the kinetic energy of the system.
+In order to understand this statement more clearly, let us consider an example of one-dimensional motion of a system.
+Here a body, under the action of a conservative force F, gets displaced by Δx, then from the work-energy theorem, we can say that the network done by all the forces acting on a system is equal to the change in the kinetic energy of the system.

 Mathematically, ΔKE = F(x) Δx